UmeshChandru/DataScientistsInsights/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I am using Stack Overflow data developer suvery data from 2016 to 2018 to analyse data scientist job pros and cons.
-This analysis will explain is it worth to job switch/enter into the data scientist role.
+For this project, I am using Stack Overflow data developer survey data from 2016 to 2018 to analyses data scientist job pros and cons.
+This analysis will explain is it worth to job switch/enter the data scientist role.

 As part of this activity, will answer below questions:

 * Q1.
 Data Scientists growth over the period
 * Q2.
 Gender based data Scientists  population
 * Q3.
 Data Scientists population around the world
 * Q4.
 Data Scientists popular languages
 * Q5.
 Data Scientists job satisfaction
 * Q6.
 Age wise data Scientists average salary